 This amazing day out includes 4wd access onto Mt Sunday/Edoras itself, a delicious champagne picnic lunch, full running commentary from our friendly and knowledgeable Kiwi tour guides and spectacular scenery you will never forget.
 You don’t have to be a Lord of the Rings fan to enjoy this amazing day out!

-Travel by shuttle from your vacation accommodation in Christchurch to the Train Depot.
+Travel by shuttle from your vacation accommodation in Christchurch to the Train Station.

 Please note: For transfers – 2 suitcases per person, extra pieces may be charged at $5.00 per piece.
 Surfboards, Bicycles etc – $5.00 each.

-The Coastal Pacific train journey travels between Christchurch and Kaikoura.
+The Coastal Pacific train journey travels Christchurch to Kaikoura’s “Whaleway” Station.

 One of the world’s most scenic train journeys, your Coastal Pacific rail travel includes 22 tunnels and crosses 175 bridges, one of them being New Zealand’s only road-rail bridge.
 You will travel through some of New Zealand’s finest horticultural and farmland areas, and see amazing wildlife such as dolphins, seals and penguins from the comfort of your train carriage.